LucaCanali/Miscellaneous/Spark_Dashboard/README.md

 - **Key step:** Setup the templates configuration
   - This instructs InfluxDB on how to map data received on the graphite endpoint to the measurements and tags in the DB
   - The configuration used for this work is provided at: [influxDB graphite endpoint configuration snippet](influxdb.conf_GRAPHITE)
-- Optionally configure other influxDB parameters of interest as data location and retention
+- Optionally configure other InfluxDB parameters of interest as data location and retention
 - Start/restart influxDB service: systemctl restart influxdb.service

 ###  Step 3: Configure Grafana and prepare/import the dashboard